dmitsf/GOT/MODULES.md

 ## 2. __taxonomy.py__

 __taxonomy.py__: parses a taxonomy file in _*.fvtr_ format, prepares a basic data structure for working with the taxonomy tree.
+Produces a list of the taxonomy leaves in `taxonomy_leaves.txt` file.

 ```
 $ python3 taxonomy.py taxonomy_file